-On June 15, 2012, President Obama announced that many children whose parents brought them into our country prior to age sixteen would be eligible for some immigration benefits.
-Deferred Action for Childhood Arrivals (DACA) has provided eligible applicants a two-year Employment Authorization Document (EAD) and many of the earlier DACA recipients have been renewing their EADs for a fifth time.
-Qualified applicants must have entered the U.S. prior to age 16; have been younger than 31 on June 15, 2012; and have been continuously present in the U.S. for at least 5 They must have either served in the military or be enrolled in school or have graduated from high school or obtained a GED.
+On June 15, 2012, President Obama announced that many children whose parents brought them into our country prior to age sixteen would be eligible for some Deferred Action for immigration benefits.
+Childhood Arrivals (DACA) has provided eligible applicants a two-year Employment Authorization Document (EAD) and many of the earlier DACA recipients have been renewing their EADs for a fifth time.
+Qualified applicants must have entered the U.S. prior to age 16; have been younger than 31 on June 15, 2012; and have been continuously present in the U.S. for at least 5 years.
+They must have either served in the military or be enrolled in school or have graduated from high school or obtained a GED.
 In addition, they must not have been convicted of a felony, three misdemeanors, or any "significant misdemeanor."
 Driving under the influence is considered to be a significant misdemeanor.
 There are presently over 700,000 recipients of DACA.

 The Trump Administration on September 5, 2017 rescinded the DACA program.
 Initial DACA applications were no longer accepted.
-In 2020, the U.S. Supreme Court determined that the Trump administration had unlawfully ended DACA for new applicants by only providing arbitrary and capricious reasons and by not addressing the substantial reliance on that status by DACA recipients as well as by their families and employers.
-In defiance
+In 2020, the U.S. Supreme Court determined that the Trump administration had unlawfully ended DACA for new applicants by only providing arbitrary and capricious reasons and by not addressing the substantial reliance